Skip to Content

 Money Lessons, while dealing with many of the subjects that Laura’s book focuses on —like debt relief, preparing for retirement, and getting ready for a mortgage — also focuses more on life goals and how to prepare specifically for those goals.

-For example, this book covers planning for a wedding, or how to approach asking for a pay rise from your manager, or saving for a once-in-a-lifetime trip.
+For example, this book covers planning for a wedding, how to approach asking for a pay rise from your manager or saving for a once-in-a-lifetime trip.

 The book focuses more on people who know exactly what they want from their savings goals and are prepared to do the work to get there.
 If you have a dream and want to make it a fully-fledged plan then this is the book for you.